firepower2k11/rpi3elotouch/README.md

 For installation run sudo apt-get update, then sudo apt-get install xserver-xorg-input-evdev

 Copy the 98-calibration.conf to /usr/share/X11/xorg.conf.d and reboot the RPi, done!

+For a good virtual keyboard run sudo apt-get install at-spi2-core florence and reboot the RPi.